5041 35th Ave. NE

 206-522-0996

-In 1884, Father Emmanuel Demanez, chaplain of Providence Hospital, purchased the 40 acres from homesteader John J. Jordan who had homesteaded the property in 1872.
-The property was bought at the same time as the lot on Capitol Hill that became Holy Cross Cemetery.
-Holy Cross was the first Catholic cemetery in Seattle.
+In 1884, Father Emmanuel Demanez, the chaplain of Providence Hospital, purchased 40 acres of land from homesteader John J. Jordan, who had settled on the property in 1872.
+This purchase also included the lot on Capitol Hill that would become Holy Cross Cemetery, the first Catholic cemetery in Seattle.

-Calvary Cemetery was blessed December 1, 1889, making it ready to accept burials.
-Father Louis Schram, Vicar General for the Bishop of Nisqually in the Territory of Washington, dedicated it to serve the Seattle area.
-In 1904 the land was officially platted as a cemetery.
-Before streets were graded, caskets and mourners traveled by train to Ravenna Station on the Seattle, Lake Shore and Eastern Railway to reach the burial ground.
+On 1 December 1889, Father Louis Schram, the Vicar General for Bishop Junger of the Diocese of Nisqually in the Washington Territory, blessed and formally dedicated Calvary Cemetery as a diocesan cemetery.
+In 1904, the land was officially platted as a cemetery.
+Before streets were developed, caskets and mourners traveled by train to Ravenna Station on the Seattle, Lake Shore, and Eastern Railway to reach the burial ground.
+Since then, more than 45,000 people have been laid to rest in Calvary Cemetery.

-Burials at Calvary include persons active locally and worldwide as well as veterans of both sides of the Civil War, along with veterans of the Spanish-American War, World War I, and the Boxer Rebellion.
-Many pioneer loggers belonging to the Woodsmen of the World fraternal organization are buried here, with their motto dum tacit, clamat (While he is silent, he shouts) inscribed on their monuments.
+The cemetery contains the graves of many individuals who made contributions locally and globally, including Union and Confederate veterans of the Civil War, veterans of the Spanish-American War, World War I, the Boxer Rebellion, and refugees from the Vietnam War.
+Many pioneer loggers from the Woodsmen of the World fraternal organization are buried here, with their motto, “dum tacit, clamat” (While he is silent, he shouts), inscribed on their monuments.